webgme/webgme/docs/getting_started/dependencies.rst

 * `Node.js <https://nodejs.org/>`_ (version >= 6, CI tests are currently performed on versions 6.x, 8.x and LTS is recommended).
 * `MongoDB <https://www.mongodb.com/>`_ (version >= 3.0).
 * `Git <https://git-scm.com>`_ (must be available in PATH).
-* (Optional) `Redis <https://redis.io/>`_ Note that this is only needed if you intend on running `multiple webgme nodes <https://github.com/webgme/webgme/wiki/Multiple-Nodes>`_.
+* `Python <https://www.python.org/>`_ (This is only needed if you intend to write plugins in python - both v2.7.x and v3.x are supported).

 Installing Node.js
 ---------------
-When you have followed the instructions below make sure that the command below works and prints v8.9.4 or similar.
+When you have followed the instructions below make sure that the command below works and prints v8.12.0 or similar.

 .. code-block:: bash

     node --version

 Windows
   Simply click on the link above and make sure to install the LTS!
-At the time of writing this that would be version v6.11.4.
+At the time of writing this that would be version v8.12.0.
   Alternatively install nvm (node version manager) which enables you to have multiple version of node installed.

 Linux based operating systems (and macOS)